zijiany2/PoetryGenerator/poetry-seq2seq/README.md

 ## New information(2018/02/24)
 - To run server of couplets, use "python3 couplet_gen/seq_learning.py" with Tensorflow==1.0.0
-- To run client of s2s poetry generator, use "python2 cpython2 main.py" with Tensorflow==1.2.1.
+- To run client of s2s poetry generator, use "python2 main.py" with Tensorflow==1.2.1.
 - The model are empty now.
 Please make sure the models are stored in correct folders before evaluation; or train from empty.

-**TODO list(2018/02/24)**
+**TODO list(2018/03/10)**
-- Zijian: Update word embeddings for poetry with rhymes.
-- Ran: Force rhymes of last character for couplet.
+- Enable consistent rhymes for last character